CWood-sdf/spaceport.nvim/README.md

 }
 ```

-Note that not most of these values can be left nil in an actual screen, this is just all filled out to show what the possible values are.
+Note that all of these values except lines can be left nil in an actual screen, this is just all filled out to show what the possible values are.

 If you have a screen that may be universally useful, open a PR with that code in a file in the `lua/spaceport/screens/` directory, you can see some other files in that directory if you need examples

-## Tmux
+## Tmux Integration

 If you're in a tmux window, you can call `:Spaceport renameWindow` to rename the window, furthermore this information is saved so that whenever you reopen that directory, the tmux window name will be changed.